ucb-art/Chisel3DSPExample/README.md

 Change the name of your block in **build.sbt**.

-Don't forget to update the readme, add a new remote, & push (and delete the example directory in *src/test/scala*)!
+Don't forget to update the readme, add a new remote, & push (and delete the *Examples directories in *src/test/scala*)!
+Note that *src/test/scala/UsefulExamples* will be updated with snippets of code that you'll probably end up using to make your DSP blocks.